 Accruement of research subjects and retention is the biggest challenge for any investigator or a group conducting scientific health surveys.
 Recruitment is a combination of complicated legal and social procedures that takes a lot of time, planning, and legwork.
 Recruitment challenges are the reason behind any clinical trial delays, significant halt, or in some cases collapse of the whole project altogether.
 If you are going into clinical research, then you must make sure of the availability of subject resources.

 You are well-advised to look hard and long into accruing subjects on-site or otherwise before committing yourself to your sponsors on the subject number count.
 In a particular instance, it is good to play safely in that you set modest targets and let your recruitment process set the proposed timeline.
 One of the most avoidable mistakes that young scientists make is to get themselves overcommitted with realizing the domino effect they could set off.
 The parts of any research are interlinked into a whole; one miscalculation can disrupt the entire project.
 You allow one subject to slip up in any way, and the entire chain breaks down to the detriment of your investigation.
 (Butterfield, Healow, Rogers and Yates, 2003).

 You ought to be given naturally to the handling of safety, regulations, and research site management.
-Data management is also crucial importance in clinical research in that you must facilitate the timely exchange of data to keep all interconnected operational aspects in a fluid motion.
-You must keep three of the potential problem in mind while doing your preliminary research which are namely:
+Data management is also of crucial importance in clinical research in that you must facilitate the timely exchange of data to keep all interconnected operational aspects in a fluid motion.
+You must keep three the potential problem in mind while doing your preliminary research which is namely: